-Statues of sleeping hermaphrodites have been been found in several different countries, different cultures, and different time periods but many people have no idea where the trend began and why the trend became so popular
+Statues of sleeping hermaphrodites have been found in several different countries, different cultures, and different periods but many people have no idea where the trend began and why it became so popular.

 Hermaphrodites, or people born with both male and female genitalia, have existed since the start of the human race.
-They were harshly criticized in the past and are still misunderstood in certain places today.
+They've been treated harshly in the past and are still misunderstood in certain places today.
 Some were even listed at birth along with animals that were born with deformities in official records, which suggested that they were less than human.

-Given the necessity of understanding sexual orientation in today's society, it's interesting to uncover the complicated history behind these relaxed and reclining hermaphrodites.
+Given the importance of understanding sexual orientation in today's society, it's interesting to uncover the complicated history behind these relaxed and reclining hermaphrodites.

 Hermaphroditus Was The Child Of Hermes And Aphrodite

 Born male, Hermaphroditus is the son of gods Hermes and Aphrodite.
 According to legend, a nymph named Salmakis falls in love with him and asks the gods to unite her and the object of her affection forever.
 Her request is granted and the gods merge Hermaphroditus and Salmakis into one being who is both man and woman.

 Hermaphroditus is usually portrayed with female legs, breasts, flowing locks, and male genitals.
 Some historians believe Hermaphroditus is the inspiration for many Greek and Roman sculptors.